 The last question I have for you is about the large Polage art piece you are creating for Peoria.
 Can you explain to us a little bit about what that is going to be?

 “I’m working on a large piece for the lobby of the Maui Jim office in Peoria since the lobby has been recently turned into a retail store.
 The request was for a focal point in that space and so I’m trying to make this the very best that I have ever done and am really enjoying the creative process.
 It will have a lot of detail.
 The piece will depict the beauty of Maui with its lush twin volcanos, tropical flowers and foliage as well as the surrounding watery world of whales, dolphins and myriads of colorful fish.
 Working on it has been a lot of fun, but I just don’t know when it’ll be done and on display.
 It probably won’t be up for viewing until the Fall.

 When we’re done with our questions, we continue talking to Austine for a while about her artwork, make a few promises to not reveal any trade secrets, and end the call on just as positive a note as it started.
 It’s easy to see why we chose to take a look at her for our Ambassador Spotlight series: her passion for life and her work is infectious.
 Maui Jim is all about being someone who lives their best life and feels great doing it, and that’s exactly the sort of person Austine Wood Comarow is.

-If you plan on taking a look at some of her artwork or just going outside to enjoy the summer sun, don’t forget to take a look at the wide variety of polarized sunglasses available on the Maui Jim website.
+If you plan on taking a look at some of her artwork or just going outside to enjoy the summer sun, don’t forget to take a look at the wide variety of industry leading polarized sunglasses available on the Maui Jim website.
 Aloha!